 What can physiotherapy help with?

-We commonly treat: joint pain, muscle pain, weakness, balance, sports injuries, neurological injuries, ligament sprains, chronic pain, posture, joint restrictions, muscle strains, spinal disc injuries, post and pre surgical rehabilitation, degenerative spinal conditions, rotator cuff injuries, tendonitis, bursitis, shoulder dislocation, labrum tear, fractures, knee pain, ankle pain, vestibular conditions, muscle imbalances.
+We commonly treat: joint pain, muscle pain, weakness, balance, sports injuries, neurological injuries, ligament sprains, chronic pain, posture, joint restrictions, muscle strains, spinal disc injuries, post and pre surgical rehabilitation, degenerative spinal conditions, rotator cuff injuries, tendonitis, bursitis, shoulder dislocation, labrum tear, fractures, knee pain, ankle pain, vestibular conditions, muscle imbalances, pelvic floor conditions.

 Will my insurance help cover the cost of my treatment?